Saturday, December 19, 2015

 Zip – 1.25 out of 3 mugs

-The zip is tingles the tongue and the carbonation and spices is very odd.
-The Aftertaste is a sweet creamy vanilla.
+The zip tingles the tongue, and the carbonation and spices are very odd.
+The aftertaste is a sweet, creamy vanilla.
 The second bottle was much better in the Zip category.
 It was even carbonation with no odd twang to it at all.
-The score increase from 1.25 to 2.
+The score increased from 1.25 to 2.

 Post Consumption Impression – 1.00 out of 3 mugs